Rbfinch/grepq/README.md

 - use **predicates** to filter on the header field (= record ID line) using a regex, minimum sequence length, and minimum average quality score (supports Phred+33 and Phred+64)
 - does not match false positives
 - output matched sequences to one of four formats
-- tune your pattern file with the `tune` command
+- tune your pattern file and enumerate variants with the `tune` command
 - supports inverted matching with the `inverted` command
 - plays nicely with your unix workflows
 - comprehensive help, examples and testing script